 Grab lunch at a milk bar.

-Milk bars, aka staples of very simple, very delicious, and very inexpensive Polish food, are a tradition that date back to Poland’s Communist times, when workers could enjoy a meal out at these state-run cafeterias of sorts.
+Milk bars, aka staples of very simple, very delicious, and very inexpensive Polish food, are a tradition that dates back to Poland’s Communist times when workers could enjoy a meal out at these state-run cafeterias of sorts.

 Communism, of course, is now a memory, but Polish milk bars (or a “bar mleczny”) live on, and remain a fabulous and inexpensive way to enjoy a hearty Polish lunch–be sure to order plenty of Polish pierogi.

 Explore Wawel Castle.